Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 So, let’s start the tutorial…

-Adding a New Google Analytics 4 Property
+Add a New Google Analytics Property

-You can add up to 100 Google Analytics 4 properties to a single account.
-So, you don’t have to switch between accounts to view different sites if they all belong together under the same account.
 For instance, if you have one or multiple subdomains (news.youriste.com, shop.yoursite.com), you can create a separate property for each one under the same account.
-You can also create properties for a mobile app and a website under the same account, or even track them together within the same property.
+You can also create properties for a mobile app and a website under the same account or even track them together within the same property.

 Step 1: Log in to Google Analytics Account

-The first step is to login to your Google Analytics account.
+The first step is to log in to your Google Analytics account.
 You can do that by going to the Google Analytics website.

 Once you’re signed into an account, if you create a property, the property will be located in that account.
 So, make sure you’re signed into the account you want your site or app to be under.